Leading order relativistic chiral nucleon-nucleon interaction: Summary and conclusion

-{\bf Summary and conclusion:} We proposed a new covariant power counting scheme to construct the nucleon-nucleon interaction in chiral effective field theory.
-At leading order, the chiral force includes part of sub-leading terms in the non-relativistic construction.
-This force was shown to lead to a description of the Nijmegen partial wave phase shifts better than the LO Weinberg approach and similar to the next-to-leading order Weinberg approach.
-Our study showed that Lorentz invariance can provide a powerful constraint in constructing a relativistic nuclear force.
-This covariant formulation appears to be more efficient than the non-relativistic one and may provide an essential input to relativistic nuclear structure studies.
+We have explored a new covariant power counting scheme to construct the nucleon-nucleon interaction in chiral effective field theory.
+At leading order, the chiral force includes part of the sub-leading terms in the non-relativistic construction.
+This force has been shown to lead to a description of the Nijmegen partial wave phase shifts better than the LO Weinberg approach and similar to the next-to-leading order Weinberg approach for the angular momenta $J=0$ partial waves.
+For the higher waves, both approaches yield similar descriptions.
+Such an improvement of the description of phase shifts, even at leading order, encourages us to construct higher order relativistic chiral nuclear forces, which may provide an essential input to relativistic nuclear structure studies.

+In the present work, renormalization group invariance has not been achieved, as shown by the dependence of the results on the cutoff.
+In future, we would like to study this issue further, e.g., by modifying the power counting scheme.
+In addition, it will be interesting to study the convergence of the relativistic chiral force when higher order results become available.
+Furthermore, applications of the relativistic chiral force to nuclear matter using the Dirac Brueckner-Hartree-Fock theory and to relativistic three-body problems using the approach proposed by H. Kamada et al.~\cite{Kamada:2002qt} are in progress.

-X.-L.R acknowledges the valuable suggestions from and inspiring discussions with Evgeny Epelbaum.
-We appreciate the discussions with Ulf-G. Mei{\ss}ner, Manuel Pavon Valderrama, and Tetsuo Hyodo.
-This work was supported in part by the National Natural Science Foundation of China under Grants No. 11375024, No. 11522539, No. 11335002, No. 11621131001, and No. 11375120, the Major State 973 Program of China under Grant No. 2013CB834400, the China Postdoctoral Science Foundation under Grant No. 2016M600845, the Fundamental Research Funds for the Central Universities, and by the DFG cluster of excellence \textquotedblleft Origin and Structure of the Universe\textquotedblright\ (www.universe-cluster.de).
+X.-L. R. acknowledges valuable suggestions from and inspiring discussions with Evgeny Epelbaum.
+We appreciate discussions with Ulf-G. Mei{\ss}ner, Manuel Pavon Valderrama, and Tetsuo Hyodo.
+This work was supported in part by the National Natural Science Foundation of China under Grants No. 11375024, No. 11522539, No. 11335002, and No. 11375120, by DFG and NSFC through funds provided to the Sino-German CRC 110 ``Symmetries and the Emergence of Structure in QCD'' (NSFC Grant No. 11621131001, DFG Grant No. TRR110), the Major State 973 Program of China under Grant No. 2013CB834400, the China Postdoctoral Science Foundation under Grants No. 2016M600845, No. 2017T100008, the Fundamental Research Funds for the Central Universities, and by the DFG cluster of excellence \textquotedblleft Origin and Structure of the Universe\textquotedblright\ (www.universe-cluster.de).